-Your RSA private key is not available in an exported form, it is located inside a smartcard or a secure hardware module.
-As a consequence you are not able to load it the usual way.
+The RSA private key is not available in exported form.
+It is located inside a smartcard or in a secure hardware module.
+Therefore, you are not able to load it the usual way.

 Providing your own functions

-mbed TLS has been designed to handle these situations and allows you to set your own functions that it should use for RSA decryption and signing during the SSL handshake.
+Mbed TLS is designed for this, and allows you to set your own functions to be used for RSA decryption and signing during the SSL handshake.

 You can then use the normal

-perspective of the SSL module, your external RSA private key is just another
+mbedtls_set_own_cert() function.
+From the perspective of the SSL module, the external RSA private key is just another PK context.

-In case you are using a smartcard you don't have to write your own logic and you can use the
+If you are using a smartcard, you don't have to write your own logic.
+You can use the

 Mbed TLS includes a helper class for using the